-Most people tend to spend a lot of time thinking about the best proteins for their pet (and rightly so), but dogs are omnivores who benefit from a varied diet that includes several different kinds of foods – including vegetables.
+Most people tend to spend a lot of time thinking about the best meat proteins for their dog (and rightly so), but dogs are omnivores who benefit from a varied diet that includes several different kinds of foods – including vegetables.

 But you have to be careful when picking vegetables for your pooch, as some are poisonous or otherwise unsuitable for canines.
 Avoid these types of problems by sticking to the nine vegetables detailed below.
 Each one is not only safe, but nutritious too.

 The nine vegetables below are all great options for your pet.
 Try a few as occasional treats for your dog and let us know what your pooch thinks!

 Carrots are awesome vegetables for dogs.
-They’re incorporated into a number of commercial dog foods, and they are easy to add to your dog’s home-cooked food too.
+They’re incorporated into a number of commercial dog foods, and they are easy to add to your dog’s home-cooked food too for a balanced diet.

 Carrots are full of Vitamin A (like with other vegetables, the Vitamin A is provided in the form of Beta Carotene, so you don’t have to worry about Vitamin A toxicity) and they also provide a pretty good helping of Vitamin K and fiber.

-I like to use carrots as low-calorie treats for my pup.
+I like to use raw carrots as low-calorie treats for my pup.
 I go to the farmer’s market, grab the biggest carrot I can find, wash it, cut off the stalk end, peel off anything gross, and give it to my 90-pound Rottie.
 She’ll then chew on it for hours before getting bored and hiding it somewhere (I throw the carrot carcass away after a single “use”).
 You can also use baby carrots as healthy treats when your pup is on a diet.

 Green beans are full of manganese, Vitamins A, C, K, and several in the B-complex, and a not-insignificant amount of protein, so they’re a great dietary item for dogs.
-They also have a fair bit of fiber, and they can sometimes be useful in firming up your dog’s poop (although they’ll be greenish-blue).
+They’re also a good source of dietary fiber and can be useful in firming up your dog’s poop (although the poops may be a greenish-blue color).

 Most dogs seem to like the way green beans taste, and they’re easy to cook – just steam or boil them until they soften.
 Opt for frozen or raw green beans rather than canned varieties to ensure you aren’t giving your pet a ton of salt.
-Most dogs will accept green beans tossed to them treat-style, but you can also incorporate them into homemade dog food recipes or add them to commercial dog food.
+Most dogs will accept green beans tossed to them as a tasty treat, but you can also incorporate them into homemade dog food recipes or add them to commercial dog food.

 Snow peas, sugar peas, English peas, and snap peas are all great vegetables for dogs.
-Peas are packed with protein, fiber, and a ton of vitamins, including most of the B-complex vitamins, as well as Vitamins A, C, and K. As with green beans, you’ll want to skip the canned varieties and select raw or frozen ones.
+Peas are an excellent source of protein, fiber, folic acid, and a ton of vitamins, including most of the B-complex vitamins, as well as Vitamins A, C, and K. As with green beans, you’ll want to skip the canned varieties and select raw or frozen ones.
 Just steam them for a few minutes and serve.
 Chilled peas also make a delicious summer treat since they’re cool, easy to eat, and contain palate-pleasing natural sugars.

 Peas are great for boosting the protein content of a homemade dog food, although you should note that your dog won’t be able to absorb plant-based proteins as well as she can animal-based proteins.
 So, don’t use peas as a way of skimping on the meat – just use peas as a supplemental protein source.

 Celery seems like nothing more than water and fiber, but this isn’t really the case.
-In fact, celery actually has quite a bit of Vitamins A, C, and K, as well as several B-complex vitamins.
+In fact, celery is a solid source of vitamins, including Vitamins A, C, and K, as well as several B-complex vitamins.
 And although it does have some fiber, it actually isn’t as fiber-packed as you may think.
-Mistaken impressions aside, celery is a great treat for dogs.
+Mistaken impressions aside, celery is an excellent treat for dogs.

 Many dogs seem to like the way celery sticks “burst” with water as they nom on its crunchy texture.
 Some pet parents even think that celery improves puppy breath, but we’ll leave that for you to decide.
 Just wash the celery before giving it to your dog – there’s no need to cook it (although your pup wouldn’t mind you slathering it with a bit of peanut butter).
 Serve in long sticks to chew or cut into bite-sized pieces for a quick snack.

-Although most dogs probably aren’t terribly interested in a serving of brussels sprouts, they are healthy vegetables which are safe for dogs to eat.
+Although most dogs probably aren’t terribly interested in a serving of brussels sprouts, they are healthy, dog-friendly vegetables with numerous nutritional benefits.
 They have a lot of fiber and nutrients, including Vitamins A, C, K, and several members of the B-complex group.
 Steaming is probably the best way to prepare brussels sprouts, but any oil-free cooking method will work.

 Just be aware that like most other cruciferous vegetables (including cauliflower, broccoli, and cabbage), brussels sprouts can make your pooch extremely gassy.
-That’s not really a problem for your dog (as long as your pet doesn’t have any trouble expelling the gas – otherwise it could cause cramping), but it’ll make you want to evacuate your home.
+That’s not really a problem for your dog (as long as your pet doesn’t have any trouble expelling the gas – otherwise it could cause stomach pain), but it’ll make you want to evacuate your home.
 Stick to a small portion size of brussels sprouts to avoid stomach issues.

-Many dogs love potatoes (who can blame them?), and they’re incorporated into a number of foods – including commercial and homemade varieties.
+Many dogs love potatoes (who can blame them?), and they’re incorporated into a number of pet foods – including commercial and homemade varieties.
 Admittedly, potatoes don’t seem like a “real” vegetable (culinarily, they’re usually used as starches rather than vegetables), but your dog doesn’t care about any of that.
-She’ll just love the taste.
+She’ll just love the taste of these root vegetables.

 Although they aren’t as nutritious as some of the other vegetables on this list, potatoes do have some Vitamin C and a bit of Vitamin B6.
-As long as you prepare them sensibly (just cut ‘em up and boil them – don’t feed your dog raw potatoes) and use them in moderation (they can cause insulin spikes), they won’t cause any problems.
+As long as you prepare them sensibly (just cut ‘em up and boil them – don’t feed your dog raw potatoes or potato chips) and use them in moderation (they can cause insulin spikes), they won’t cause any problems.

 Unlike white potatoes, sweet potatoes (or yams, as some people call them) provide some seriously great nutritional value for dogs.
-Sweet potatoes are rich in just about every Vitamin your dog needs, aside from Vitamin D, and they’re loaded with fiber too.
+Sweet potatoes are rich in just about every Vitamin your dog needs, aside from Vitamin D, and they’re an excellent source of fiber for healthy digestion.
 Also, they won’t cause your dog’s blood sugar to spike the way white potatoes will.

 Most dogs love the way sweet potatoes taste, and they’re incorporated into a ton of commercial dog foods (particularly grain-free recipes).
 You’ll want to cut them up and boil them before serving them to your dog in a vegetable mash or cooked pieces.
-You should also refrain from adding any salt, seasonings, or fats.
+You should also refrain from adding any salt, seasonings, or fats to avoid stomach upset.

 Another cruciferous vegetable that’ll turn your dog into a fart factory if you aren’t careful, broccoli is a healthy vegetable that you can give your dog.
-Just don’t give your dog too much broccoli, as it can cause pretty severe intestinal upset (aside from the gas, which is more of a problem for you than your dog).
+Just don’t give your dog too much broccoli, as it can cause an upset stomach (aside from the gas, which is more of a problem for you than your dog).

-You can give it to your dog raw, but she’ll digest it more readily (and probably appreciate the taste more) if you boil or steam it for a few minutes.
+You can give your dog raw broccoli, but she’ll digest it more readily (and probably appreciate the taste more) if you boil or steam it for a few minutes.
 Broccoli is full of all the good stuff your dog needs, including most of the important vitamins.

 I don’t want to hear it, nerds.
 I know pumpkin is a fruit — so are green beans and peas, but you didn’t say anything then, did ya?
 Pumpkin is clearly a vegetable in the culinary sense of the word, so let’s just move on.

 Technicalities aside, pumpkin is a fantastic “vegetable” for your dog.
-It is full of antioxidants, fiber, and Vitamins A and C. And pumpkin is also helpful for dogs who are suffering from diarrhea, as its fiber content can help firm up your dog’s stool.
+It is full of antioxidants, fiber, and Vitamins A and C. And pumpkin is also helpful for dogs who are suffering from diarrhea, as its fiber content can help firm up loose stools.